Recommendations

 Closure Date:

-3 The Chief of Staff and Associate Director Patient Care Services evaluate and determine any additional reasons for noncompliance and ensure that inter-facility transfers are monitored and evaluated.
+The Chief of Staff and Associate Director–Patient/Nursing Services evaluate and determine any additional reasons for noncompliance and ensure that staff monitor and evaluate inter-facility patient transfers as part of VHA’s Quality Management Program.

 Closure Date: